SmartMeshFoundation/Photon/docs/sm_service.md

 - `password-file` : the path of password
 - `smt` : the address of token

-*Default port for SmartRaiden Monitoring : 6000*
+*Default port for Photon Monitoring : 6000*

 **Start-up Delegated Charge Node**
 Run script below to operate delegated charged node.